Allergen Awareness Training Course

-This Food Allergy Awareness training course is of vital importance to staff in all sectors of food manufacture, retail and catering.
-It will help the learner identify the 14 allergens, identify their risk and explain the symptoms caused by these allergens.
+This online Allergen Awareness Training course is of vital importance to staff in all sectors of food manufacture, retail and catering.
+It will help the learner identify the 14 most common food allergens, identify their risk and explain the symptoms caused by these allergens.

-Food allergies seem to be more common.
+Food allergies seem to be on the increase.
 The reason for this is undecided, but it is reported that in Europe, over 150 million people have food allergies.
-These vary in seriousness, from mild intolerance, to a reported 1 in 5 sufferers who are in fear of death from a possible serious asthma attack, or anaphylactic shock.
+These vary in seriousness, from mild intolerance to a reported 1 in 5 sufferers who may suffer from a possible serious asthma attack, or even death by anaphylactic shock.

-Annex II of the EU Food Information for Consumers Regulation, which came into force in the UK on 13th December 2014 and which our course explains the implications, now lists the 14 common allergens which must be stated if used on any label, menu content or food sold.
-In order for this regulation to be effective all personnel who may be asked "Does this contain any allergens?" must be able to answer correctly.
+This course looks at the implications of Annex II of the EU Food Information for Consumers Regulation (EUFIC), which came into force in the UK on 13th December 2014.
+It lists the 14 most common food allergens which must be clearly identifiable on labels, menu content or food sold.

-This course is for anyone who works with, handles or sells food.
+This course is for anyone who works with, handles, serves or sells food.

 This course is designed to give anyone who works in the food industry, a good level of knowledge and understanding of allergens and how they must be handled in production, preparation and sales, in order to minimise risk to health to those that handle food and the end consumer.

 Our entire library of training courses are accredited by the CPD Certification Service as adhering to the universally recognised Continuing Professional Development (CPD) guidelines.